JakeSwartwout/Tempus/README.md

 * instead of having enemy be a component (() => {}) have them be a function that returns all the components (() => [{}, {}, {}])
 * instead of the player being a component (() => {}) have a creator function which adds them at the given position and returns a reference to them (see above)
 * figure out if quad is good for walking directions instead of anims
+* Pull the walking code out into its own component, seems like it's basically the same between enemy and player and potential other things
 ### Farm Scene
 <!-- * draw a farmer sprite (just an idle anim) -->
 * draw a basic farmhouse (KISS method)